Landscapes & Jurisdictions

 - Interpretation of results and formulation of recommendations

-- Training on the HCV approach and HCV Screening
+- Training on the HCV Screening and follow-up HCV assessments, management and monitoring

-- Quality assurance and feedback on screening outputs
+- Quality assurance and feedback on HCV Screening

 For more information, please contact secretariat@hcvnetwork.org.